 Ability to Keep Residents Mobile

-This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
-Keeping residents out of the hospital is important to maintaining the physical well-being of residents.
+This metric tracks the number of hospitalizations per thousand days of patient care.
+Avoiding hospitalizations is key to preserving the physical well-being of residents.

 Short-term Care: Rehospitalizations